 The City of Altoona maintains 17 individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General fund, the Special Reserve fund, the Highway Aid fund, the Act 205 Pension fund, the American Rescue Plan fund, the Capital Expenditures fund, the Equipment Replacement fund, the Housing and Community Development fund, and the Grant Match fund, all of which are considered to be major funds.
-Data from the other 12 governmental funds are combined into a single, aggregated presentation.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund, the Special Reserve Fund, the Highway Aid Fund, the Act 205 Pension Fund, the Capital Expenditures Fund, the Equipment Replacement Fund, the Housing and Community Development Fund, the American Reserve Plan Fund and the Grant Match fund, all of which are considered to be major funds.
+Data from the other 8 governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these non-major governmental funds is provided in the form of combining statements elsewhere in this report.